 The best time to do this is during the southern hemisphere summer (November to April).

-The intense temperature difference, the bright African sun and the freezing wild waves make this the most fun “contrast shower” in the world!
+The intense temperature difference, the bright African sun and the cold and wild waves make this the most fun “contrast shower” in the world!

 (Only for the brave ones, as sea temperatures can be freezing and the waves can be very strong.
 Always follow local advice.)